addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

      - 50
    * - On-demand Instances
      - 20 per region
-   * - Elastic IP adresses
+   * - Elastic IP addresses
      - 5 per region

 Environment variables
 ---------------------
-During these exercises, we will be using the output of some commands to creatie environment variables.
+During these exercises, we will be using the output of some commands to create environment variables.
 This will help simplify the syntax subsequent commands.

 In some places, we will do this manually, because we want to show the the full output of the command.
 In other places, we will use the **'--query'** and **'--output'** options available in the awscli command to filter the output directly into a variable.

 Setting environment variables may be different on different OSs.
 Please refer to the documentation for your OS.

+**Note: We'll be reusing some of the environment variables created in the previous exercise, in this exercise.**

 Create a Security Group
 -----------------------
-We will be adding the Instances that we create later in the exercise to this Security Group.
+This Security Group will be applied to the Instances created later in this exercise.

-**Note: We'll be reusing the environment variables created in the previous exercise**

 Use the following awscli command to create a new Security Group.